Trade & Tariffs

 Keep up with the latest data and most popular content.

-Spending by segment: We recategorized several programs and functions to align them with four constitutional missions based on the preamble to the constitution:
+Spending by mission: We recategorized several programs and functions to align them with four constitutional missions based on the preamble to the Constitution:

 This approach is modeled after what businesses do for their own management accountability and shareholder reporting.
 Public companies present their businesses in segments – a logical framework for discussing the areas in which the they operate.
 We do the same for government.
 In using this constitutional framework, we have made judgements in how we group programs.
 The following are key examples: